johngieselmann/helptip/README.md

 Callback function executed with the helper is shown.
 It is only executed if the user passes in a function to be called.

-The onShow method passes in three parameters: (event,target,helper)
+The onShow function receives three parameters: (event,target,helper)
 - **event:** the triggered event passed from jQuery
 - **target:** the jQuery object of the element(s) targeted for the help tip
 - **helper:** the jQuery object of the helper

     var onHideCallback = function(event, target, helper) {
         //do work here